-Veho TA-1 4 Port USB Worldwide Fast Charge Power Adapter
+Veho TA-1 4 Port USB Worldwide Fast Charge and Worldwide Power Adapter Plug UK/US/EU/China/Australia

 4 Port Veho TA-1 USB World Travel Mains Power Adaptor, 1x 2.4A, 3x 2.1A Fast Charge, for UK/USA/Europe/China/Australia